 Tracey, fifteen years later, would be sitting at home alone with a bottle of alcohol, and children who never called.
 Her bitterness and harsh words she had spoken from childhood had pushed everyone out of the cold, hard walls of her heart and home.

 As she scrolled Facebook one day, she saw a picture of a family and something about the mother looked familiar.
 Then it dawned on her, it was Clara.

 Memories of their schoolyard days came flooding back.
 Everytime Clara had asked to play with Tracey’s group, Tracey shot her down and fired off cruel words to embarrass and shame Clara.
 A tiny pang of remorse filtered into Tracey’s throat and gripped it tightly as tears began to spill down her cheeks.

-She had heard the teacher call Clara to the door of the class one day in grade one, and when Clara’s eyes lit up, she went running over to a lovely woman, with long shiny chestnut hair, who bent and hugged her.
+She had heard the teacher call Clara to the door of the class one day in grade one.
+Clara’s eyes lit up, and she went running over to a lovely woman with long shiny chestnut hair, who bent and hugged her.